Contactless cards and the urban legend

 The myth says:

-Because low-value contactless transactions can be made without requiring a PIN code, a thief could spend large amounts of money through many repeated small purchases.
+Because low-value contactless transactions can be made without requiring a PIN code, a thief could spend large amounts of money through repeated small purchases.

 In many countries where small amounts of contactless transactions are authorized, the number of contactless transactions that can be made in a row with a contactless EMV card is limited.